cs3398-romulans-fromrouterspace/CS3398-Romulans-S2019/README.md

 Austin:
     Modified the previous groupcode for the admin in team_sort/app/controllers/groups_controllers.rb for generating group codes.
 This allowed us to remove unwanted symbols and only have upper/lower-case letters and numbers to only be included in the generated code.
 While the learning curve was great, it was simple to implement a random generator for ruby.

+William:
+    Messed around with the user login UI, as to make improvements to the lesser quality of the appearance.
+The button size was modified to be slightly bigger, and the color of the background was changed around, but not finalized, as we weren't sure what color to use.
+A great amount of time of the sprint was spent studying Ruby and figuring out how the project worked as a whole, as well as getting it set up on Windows, which was a task in of itself.
+Future steps to be made will include modifying other portions of the UI, once the team has decided what changes will be better as a whole.